ray-project/ray/doc/using-ray-on-a-cluster.md

     ```
 4. The previous command should open a Python interpreter.
 To install Ray on the
 cluster, run `install_ray()` in the interpreter.
 The interpreter should block
 until the installation has completed.
+The standard output from the nodes will
+be redirected to your terminal.
 5. To check that the installation succeeded, you can ssh to each node, cd into
 the directory `ray/test/`, and run the tests (e.g., `python runtest.py`).
 6. Now that Ray has been installed, you can start the cluster (the scheduler,